 Study: Mission Sustainable, Part 2

 This article is the second of two extracts from the UNStudio Sustainability Booklet.
 UNStudio’s Sustainability Platform compiled the publication to introduce and analyse sustainable approaches and techniques employed in a variety of UNStudio projects.
-In addition to introducing UNStudio’s sustainable mission, the booklet aims to provide knowledge and methods to facilitate sustainable building on a global scale.
-Find the booklet available for download here.
+In addition to introducing UNStudio’s sustainable mission, the article aims to provide knowledge and methods to facilitate sustainable building on a global scale.

 As the second unit of the series, this post examines the sustainable methods employed in UNStudio’s Centre for Virtual Engineering (ZVE) in Stuttgart, Germany, and the Mirai House office and laboratory building in Leiden, The Netherlands.
 More specifically, this study focuses on the sustainable methods introduced by UNStudio in the facade (including sun protection and ventilation techniques) and massing (programmatic and schematic organisation) of the two buildings.
 These techniques were employed for both the ZVE and the Mirai House to ultimately promote healthy working environments and stimulate communication, experimentation and creativity.